-Our export sales are affected by unique risks frequently associated with foreign economies including: $\frac{1}{2}$
+Our export sales are affected by unique risks frequently associated with foreign economies including:

-- // changes in local economic conditions; // exchange rate volatility; // governmental controls and trade restrictions; // export license requirements and restrictions on the export of technology; // political instability; // changes in tax rates, tariffs or freight rates; // interruptions in air transportation; and - For example, our export sales have been affected by regional economic crises.
+- changes in local economic conditions; - exchange rate volatility; - governmental controls and trade restrictions; - export license requirements and restrictions on the export of technology; - political instability; - changes in tax rates, tariffs or freight rates; - interruptions in air transportation; and - difficulties in staffing and managing foreign sales offices.

+For example, our export sales have been affected by regional economic crises.
 Significant changes in the economic climate in the foreign countries where we derive our export sales could harm our operating results.